razorcd/razorcd.github.io/_posts/2020-10-07-scaling-reactive-apis.md

 This would work well until one point where the `internal Kafka topic` becomes the bottleneck, because we lose part of the partitioning benefits.
 Even if updating the projections are still done only by one `Service instance`, the `DataUpdatedEvents` still have to be received by all instances from the `internal Kafka topic`, published to the listener by 1 instance and ignored by the other instances.

-## #2 Simple Solutions
+## #2 Simple Solution

 This was my first approach.
 Use event sourcing to store the events which form the projection (the Aggregate) and let Reactive Mongo emit it on each save.
 So on a `/customer1` HTTP request, we should open an event stream directly using the Reactive-Mongo Java driver by doing a query to get all events representing `customer1`.
 This stream would be kept open.
-On each save of another `Customer1 DataUpdatedEvent` or another event representing the state update, Mongo would also run it against any open stream queries.
-So publish the `DataUpdatedEvent` trough the existing open stream.
+On each save of another `Customer1 DataUpdatedEvent` or another event representing the state update, Mongo would also run it against any open stream queries to publish the `DataUpdatedEvent` through the existing open stream.

 In this case Customer1 `DataUpdatedEvent` would travel like this:
 ```